 8. Wrestle Or Play Tug

-Honey loves playing tug.
-We trained her to inhibit her bite, so we can play rowdy games of tug without getting hurt.
+Honey loves playing tug, and the Kong Wubba works great for this, too!
 My husband also gets down on the ground and wrestles with Honey.
 They both enjoy a little roughhousing, as long as it’s under control.

 If your dog gets overexcited with this kind of game, you might want to avoid it.
 But for some dogs, rolling around on the floor with their favorite person is loads of fun.